junhongwang418/junhongwang418/posts/2022-12-08-book-designing-data-intensive-applications.md

 ---
 title: "book: Designing Data-Intensive Applications"
 date: "2022-12-08"
-description: In this blog post, I share my key takeaways from Designing Data-Intensive Applications.
 ---

 This is my note/review of [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/).

+Here are my key takeaways from the book.

 ### Convergence of relational and document databases